schwynf/HW-TEAM-DASHBOARD-GENERATOR/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/schwynf/HW-TEAM-DASHBOARD-GENERATOR) <br>
 ## Description <span id="d"></span>
-This is a command line interface application that generates a README.md file depending on users input.
-This program is intended for users that have a Github account.
+This is a command line interface application that generates an employee dashboard depending on user input.
+This program is intended for users that need to develop a quick employee profile dashboard.
 Feel free to leave a comment negative or positive.
 I am always looking to improve the application.

 ## Table of Contents
  <ul>